Restoring a Critical U.S. Supply Chain: A Talk with James Litinsky, Chairman and CEO of MP Materials

 April 7, 2022

-With Drew McKnight, Managing Partner and Co-CIO of Credit Funds
+With Drew McKnight, Co-Chief Executive Officer & Managing Partner, Credit Funds

 Electric vehicles, drones, rockets, robots, and smartphones—we find ourselves entering a new industrial revolution.
 However, today’s innovation, and tomorrow’s reality, will not be powered by gas, steam, or steel, but rather, by microprocessors, magnets, and batteries.
 To support these industries, we have turned increasingly back to the critical materials earth has to offer.